tuliofalmeida/pyjama/README.md

 # PyJama - Python for Joint Angle Measurement Acquisition
 ---------------------------------------------------------
 PyJama is a friendly python library for analyzing human kinematics data.
 Aimed at analyzing data from IMU's, MIMU's, data from optical devices and in the future tracking data from deeplearning models.
+The PyJAMA library was designed based on the [JAMA device](https://github.com/tuliofalmeida/jama)

 # Installation
 --------------